Nancy Drew: Nancy Drew (2002 film)

 On December 15, 2002, ABC aired Nancy Drew, starring Maggie Lawson and produced by Lawrence Bender.
 The movie was intended to be a pilot for a possible weekly series, which would see Nancy and her friends going off to college in a modern setting and Nancy pursuing a journalism degree.
 Like the 1930s films, this pilot also took a more mature turn, with the mystery being a drug bust and Nancy having a falling out with her father.
 The pilot aired as part of the Wonderful World of Disney series, with additional scripts being ordered and production contingent on the movie's ratings and reception.
-The series was passed at ABC, and UPN also passed following Lawson being cast in another ABC series.
+The series was passed at ABC, and UPN also passed after Lawson was cast in another ABC series.

 Nancy Drew (2019 TV series)

 The third television series, Nancy Drew, premiered on The CW on October 9, 2019.
 Developed by Josh Schwartz and Stephanie Savage, this series stars Kennedy McMann as Nancy Drew, with co-stars including Leah Lewis as George and Scott Wolf as Carson Drew.
 This series revolves around Nancy as she heads off to college, only to have to stay back for another year after finding herself the prime suspect in a murder investigation.
 Like other adaptations of the character, it has received mixed reviews.

 Much like fellow CW series Riverdale, the adaptation features serialized, soap opera-esque storylines.
 In addition to including more mature elements such as sex and violence, the series relies on supernatural elements, such as ghosts and extrasensory perception.
-In addition, it greatly diverges from several of the source material's formula (e.g. race and personality changes of the main characters; Nancy, Bess, and George not being friends; Ned/"Nick" is a former criminal and an older, secret boyfriend), location (e.g. the main setting being the fictional seaside town of Horseshoe Bay, Maine, instead of the fictional Midwestern city of River Heights), and background (e.g., Carson Drew is not Nancy's biological father, Nancy's mother dying when she was an older teenager instead of a child).
+In addition, it greatly diverges from several of the source material's formula (e.g. race and personality changes of the main characters; Nancy, Bess, and George not being friends; Ned/"Nick" is a former criminal and an older, secret boyfriend), location (e.g. the main setting being the fictional seaside town of Horseshoe Bay, Maine, instead of the fictional Midwestern city of River Heights), and background (e.g., Carson Drew is not Nancy's biological father, Nancy's adoptive mother dying when she was an older teenager instead of a child).